royfrancis/pophelper/README.md

 ## Web App
 An online interactive version of pophelper is available at [pophelper.com](http://www.pophelper.com).
 Not all features of the R package is supported in the online app.

+__NOTE: The web app has been suspended by the hosting service from Apr 4, 2017 to Apr 12, 2017 due to "exceeded usage hours".
+If anyone would be interested in hosting shiny apps on a linux server with higher bandwidth, please get in touch.__

 ## List of Functions

 For help on any function, use